psi4/psi4/doc/sphinxman/source/external.rst

 interest to the user and can be deleted after the computation finishes, but pertinent details of computations are also written to a checkpoint file and might be useful in subsequent computations.
-All files are written to the designated scratch numbered by :ref:`content <apdx:psiFiles>` and labeled with the process id, then are deleted at the end of the computation, unless otherwise instructed by the user.
+All files are written to the designated scratch :ref:`numbered by content <apdx:psiFiles>` and labeled with the process id, then are deleted at the end of the computation, unless otherwise instructed by the user.